osulp/LCSH-BT_subject_analysis/README.md

 By tracing the "tree" of broader terms from the subject headings assigned to a particular library collection until they terminate at their theoretical broadest concept -- what H 370 refers to as "top terms" -- we can construct a model of the general topics present in that collection and observe relationships between subjects and the resources to which they are assigned.

-This method was developed to create a baseline topic model for a research article _Text analysis of archival finding aids_, which is pending publication in _Information Technology and Libraries_ as of August 2024.
+This method was developed to create a baseline topic model for a research article:

+> Bahde, A., & Key, C. (2024).
+Text Analysis of Archival Finding Aids: Collection Scoping and Beyond. _Information Technology and Libraries, 43_(4). https://doi.org/10.5860/ital.v43i4.17065

 The final topic model produced for that project using this method is contained in the supplementary OSF repository:

 > Bahde, A. & Key, C. (2024b).
 Text analysis of archival finding aids: Supporting materials [Dataset].
 Open Science Framework. http://doi.org/10.17605/OSF.IO/AUXF4